omajid/spiderx/README.md

 This package provides a useful number of features for getting license texts:

+- `spiderx-add-license-file` will prompt the user for selecting a license (using a SPDX identifier) and the prompt the user for the file to save the license in.

 - `spiderx-insert-license` will prompt the user for selecting a license (using a SPDX identifier) and then insert the license in the current buffer.

--
-  `spiderx-add-license-file` will prompt the user for selecting a license (using a SPDX identifier) and the prompt the user for the file to save the license in.
+- `spiderx-show-license` will prompt the user for selecting a license (using a SPDX identifier) show the contents and some other information about the license.

 ## Authors